Fermi's interaction

 In particle physics, Fermi's interaction (also the Fermi theory of beta decay or the Fermi four-fermion interaction) is an explanation of the beta decay, proposed by Enrico Fermi in 1933.
 The theory posits four fermions directly interacting with one another (at one vertex of the associated Feynman diagram).
 This interaction explains beta decay of a neutron by direct coupling of a neutron with an electron, a neutrino (later determined to be an antineutrino) and a proton.

 Fermi first introduced this coupling in his description of beta decay in 1933.
 The Fermi interaction was the precursor to the theory for the weak interaction where the interaction between the proton–neutron and electron–antineutrino is mediated by a virtual W− boson, of which the Fermi theory is the low-energy effective field theory.

+According to Eugene Wigner, who together with Pascual Jordan introduced the Jordan–Wigner transformation, Fermi's paper on beta decay was his main contribution to the history of physics.

 History of initial rejection and later publication

 Fermi first submitted his "tentative" theory of beta decay to the prestigious science journal Nature, which rejected it "because it contained speculations too remote from reality to be of interest to the reader."
-Nature later admitted the rejection to be one of the great editorial blunders in its history.
+It has been argued that Nature later admitted the rejection to be one of the great editorial blunders in its history, but Fermi's biographer David N. Schwartz has objected that this is both unproven and unlikely.
 Fermi then submitted revised versions of the paper to Italian and German publications, which accepted and published them in those languages in 1933 and 1934.
 The paper did not appear at the time in a primary publication in English.
 An English translation of the seminal paper was published in the American Journal of Physics in 1968.

 Fermi found the initial rejection of the paper so troubling that he decided to take some time off from theoretical physics, and do only experimental physics.
-This would lead shortly to his famous work with activation of nuclei with slow neutrons.
+This would lead shortly to his famous work with activation of nuclei with slow neutrons, for which he received a Nobel Prize in Physics in 1938.